Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Non-linearity

-In this section we will prove Theorem \ref{thm:nonlinear}, which asserts that $\Bc_g$ does not admit an injective homomorphism into $\GL(n,\mathbb{C})$ for any $n$, provided $g$ is finite.
+In this section we will prove Theorem \ref{thm:nonlinear}.
 As mentioned in the introduction, we will do so by showing that $\Bc_g$ contains a copy of {\em Thompson's group $F$}.
-Recall that $F$ is the group of piecewise-linear self-homeomorphisms of $[0,1]$ that preserve rational dyadic numbers, are differentiable except at finitely many dyadic rationals, and at each interval of differentiability the slopes are (positive) powers of 2.
+Recall that $F$ is the group of piecewise-linear self-homeomorphisms of $[0,1]$ that preserve rational dyadic numbers, are differentiable except at finitely many dyadic rationals, and at each interval of differentiability the slopes are powers of 2.

 A strongly related group which we will also need is {\em Thompson's group $T$}, whose definition is the same as that of $F$ but with the unit circle $\mathbb{S}^1$ instead of $[0,1]$.
 One has the well-known inclusions $F\subset T \subset V$; for a proof, as well as a detailed discussion on Thompson's groups, see \cite{CFP}.
 We now prove: